adventuregamestudio/ags-manual-source/ScriptStructs.md

 ### Examples

-Let's imagine that you need to describe a rectangle, a shape which has a position and size, and store a number of rectangles in your game script.
+Let's imagine that you need to describe a rectangle: a shape which has a position and a size, - and then store a number of rectangles in your game script.
 That's a good case for declaring a struct:

 ```ags
 struct Rectangle